 If you’ve tried different drugs or researched strong antiperspirants with no luck, why not consider botulinum toxin A (Botox)?
 Yep – the stuff that’s widely used to tackle wrinkles and erase signs of aging can actually be effective in putting a halt to excessive sweating!

 It’s so effective the FDA approved Botox to be used for the treatment of hyperhidrosis back in 2004!
 Botox injections use the botulinum toxin to block nerve signals that are responsible for sweating and can stop the sweat glands from producing too much sweat.

 Typically, patients will need injections every four to six months, depending on the severity of the condition due to nerve regeneration.
 However, over time, you’ll be able to go for longer periods without needing more injections.

 Consult Your Doctor

-Remember how we mentioned there were two types of Hyperhidrosis?
-If you believe you may have secondary Hyperhidrosis you must speak with your doctor about pinpointing the true cause of your condition.
+Remember how we mentioned there were two types of hyperhidrosis?
+If you believe you may have secondary hyperhidrosis, you should speak with your doctor about pinpointing the true cause of your condition.